 The lessons are sorted into four levels in order of increasing difficulty: BEGINNER, ADVANCED BEGINNER, INTERMEDIATE, and ADVANCED INTERMEDIATE.
 If you're in doubt about where you fit in, take a look at the page marked "What level are you?"
-Many lessons are appropriate for students at several levels; they'll challenge the better player slightly less forcefully than the not-as-experienced player, but both students will have something to gain from them.
+Many lessons are appropriate for students at several levels.
+They'll challenge the better player slightly less forcefully than the not-as-experienced player, but both students will have something to gain from them.

 I'd like a complete list of your video lessons and blues harp tabs NOW.
 Here you go!
 Just download this searchable, hyperlinked Excel spreadsheet and you'll have all the songs, all the harp keys, all the players (including Little Walter, Big Walter Horton, Junior Wells, Paul Butterfield, James Cotton, and both Sonny Boy Williamsons) whose songs and solos I've painstakingly tabbed out:

 A word about my tabs: Many years ago, when I got my first harmonica teaching gig at the Guitar Study Center in New York, I purchased a few of the commercially available instruction books.
 Most of them used standard harp tablature--numbered arrows pointing up and down--but none of them indicated, with even minimal precision, the duration of each note, not to mention the rhythmic emphases (syncopation or "swing") that made for real blues.
 A few of them offered this information in the form of actual musical notation instead of tablature, but like most harp players, I didn't read music.
-So I developed my own form of tablature from the ground up.
+So I developed my own form of tablature from scratch.

 My tabs give you numbers and arrows to indicate which hole you play and whether it's draw or blow, like standard harp tabs, but they also give you a precise rhythmic count underneath the arrows.
 As you'll see if you order one of my videos, I'm a stickler about counting time.
 If you can't count your way through a tab, you can't play the song with the precision and intensity it deserves.
-Modern Blues Harmonica is NOT about mush-mouth harp.
+Modern Blues Harmonica is NOT about mush-mouth harp!
 No matter what level you are, I believe in treating you like a serious musician.
 Counting time accurately is part of what it means to be a musician.
-My tabs are specifically designed to ground you in rhythmic fundamentals.
-Most of them are hand-drawn, but please don't confuse this handmade aspect with carelessness, backwardness, or lack of precision.
-I take great pride in my work.
+My tabs are designed to ground you in rhythmic fundamentals.
+Most of them are hand-drawn, but please don't confuse this handmade aspect with carelessness or lack of precision.
+I take pride in my work.
 You can find a few other accurate, precision-engineered harp transcriptions on the web--Glenn Weiser and David Barrett are both excellent--but I believe that my tabs offer a combination of accuracy, accessibility, and an attention to syncopation that makes them unique.

 JOURNEYS AND GIFTS: HOW I WENT FROM A STONE-COLD NOVICE (AGE 16) TO WORKING PRO One thing I offer you here is a chance to find out more about the life journey that helped me make the most of my gifts.
 Please take a look at the pages marked "Satan and Adam" and "Adam's biography."
 They'll answer many of your questions in this direction.
-The pages marked "Adam's music for sale" and "Adam's books for sale" will offer you links to Tradebit and Amazon, where you can purchase the music I've made with Satan and Adam, Charlie Hilbert, and on my own, as well as the three blues-themed books I've written.
-The page marked "personal appearances" will tell you where you can catch me in action as a harmonica teacher and performer.
+The pages marked "AG music for sale" and "AG books for sale" will offer you links to Tradebit and Amazon, where you can purchase the music I've made with Satan and Adam, Charlie Hilbert, and on my own, as well as the three blues-themed books I've written.
+The page marked "AG gigs" will tell you where you can catch me in action as a harmonica teacher and performer.
 In my daily life I'm an associate professor of English and Southern Studies at the University of Mississippi, where I teach courses on blues literature and culture and a range of other topics.